cockroachdb/examples-go/fakerealtime/README.md

 #### Development node
 ```
 # Build cockroach binary from https://github.com/cockroachdb/cockroach
-# Start it in dev mode (listens on localhost:26257)
+# Start it in insecure mode (listens on localhost:26257)
-./cockroach start --dev
+./cockroach start --insecure

 # Build fakerealtime example.
 # Start it with: